meta-x/meta-xample/README.md

 An example project showcasing the use of [paths](https://github.com/meta-x/paths), [enforcer](https://github.com/meta-x/enforcer) and [bodyguard](https://github.com/meta-x/bodyguard).

-As such, this README will be mainly focused on the backend of this app.

 This project also served as a learning case for Clojurescript (and Om).
 For a review of my Clojurescript/Om experience, check [this](http://islandofatlas.net/TODO).

 Questions, suggestions or other comments should be directed to GitHub Issues.